dvircohen/NASA-Project/README.md

 Once it gets the answer it will download the output file, parse it to html and save.

 ## Manager:
-Runs 2 theards, each with one flow (queue names are not real):
+Runs 2 threads, each with one flow (queue names are not real):
 - Flow 1 (locals) : loop: read messages from local_to_manager queue -> download input files -> create task for each ->
 -> create workers if needed -> create jobs for the task -> put jobs in manager_to_workers queue.